gaowanliang/gaowanliang.github.io/content/posts/esp32-touchpad/index.en.md

 The functionality of dragging by moving after a light tap is also straightforward: it simply involves sliding within a threshold after a single-finger click.
 It is important to note that this should be implemented by pressing the left button first, then moving the cursor, and finally releasing the left button.

 **Currently, it is basically functional for normal daily use.
-This means that with just 16 yuan for the touchpad and 20 yuan for the ESP32, plus peripheral circuits not exceeding 50 yuan, you can achieve a low-cost Bluetooth touchpad.**
+This means that with just 16 yuan (Approx. 2.5 USD) for the touchpad and 20 yuan (Approx. 3 USD) for the ESP32, plus peripheral circuits not exceeding 50 yuan (Approx. 7.5 USD), you can achieve a low-cost Bluetooth touchpad.**

 ![](image20.webp)

-{{< github repo="gaowanliang/ESP32-BLE-Touchpad" >}}